Waterfowl Hunting Opportunities at Middle Creek

 Regular Drawing for Canada Goose Blinds

 Drawing process – Applications are received, and reviewed prior to the drawing date.
 A public drawing is held at the Visitor Center on the date/time as specified in the digest.
 During the drawing process, the dates are filled from the earliest through the latest, unless we can accommodate the applicant's first or second choice of dates.
+The names of the successful applicants will be announced as each hunting date is filled.
 An announcer will then recite the names of the successful applicants as each hunting date is filled.
 Applications are then processed.
 Successful applicants should receive their notification through the mail about one week following the drawing date.

 Increasing your chances of being drawn – If selected to hunt, you may bring up to three guests, for a maximum of four in the hunting blind.
 In other words, all four of you should have applied for the drawing in the first place.
 This would increase your odds of getting to hunt, even if only to be a guest of another in your hunting party.

 If selected to hunt – you will be sent complete instructions on what date/time to arrive, and what to bring with you.
 You can also check the status of your application by visiting the goose blind application page.Disabled Access Blind – There is one disabled access blind at Middle Creek that can be applied for by filling out the electronic goose blind application.
 Hunters applying for this blind need to possess a Disabled Person Permit (permit to use a vehicle as a blind) and must enter their permit number on their electronic application.